-The MPRS has presented sixteen concerts to date, featuring an impressive line-up of artists that include Serhiy Salov, Charles Richard-Hamelin and Simone Dinnerstein.
-Keeping the bar high as ever, the 2016/17 season features another great line-up of artists, among them Sofya Gulyak, top-prize winner, 2009 Leeds International Competition, young superstar George Li, Silver Medalist, 2015 Tchaikovsky Competition, celebrated Canadian virtuoso David Jalbert, and living piano legend Dang Thai Son, Gold Medalist, 1980 International Chopin Competition.
+The MPRS has presented twenty concerts to date, featuring an impressive line-up of artists that include Serhiy Salov, Charles Richard-Hamelin, Simone Dinnerstein, George Li, David Jalbert and Dang Thai Son.
+Keeping the bar high as ever, the 2017/18 season features another great line-up of artists, among them Sofya Gulyak, Gold Medalist, 2009 Leeds International Competition, Richard Raymond, Gold Medalist, 1992 Montreal International Music Competition, and protégé Eric Lu, 4th-prize, 2015 International Fryderyk Chopin Competition.

 Based in Southminster United Church on the bank of Ottawa’s Rideau Canal, the MPRS presents concerts in a beautiful venue, profiting from very flattering natural acoustics.
 A historic Heintzman 9’ concert grand piano, manufactured a century ago and fully restored by Pianos Bolduc in 2015, serves the discerning artists who play it.

 Believing that beauty inspires prosperity, the MPRS commitment to offer affordable programming of the highest quality to the community has been hailed for “filling a necessary niche” in the city (Ottawa Citizen).
 Join a discerning fan base of seasoned classical music fans and neophytes and be dazzled by what you hear.